scala/docs.scala-lang/_overviews/scala-book/scala-features.md

 - A great Scala benefit is that it lets you write concise, readable code.
 The time a programmer spends reading code compared to the time spent writing code is said to be at least a 10:1 ratio, so writing code that’s *concise and readable* is a big deal.
 Because Scala has these attributes, programmers say that it’s *expressive*.

-{::comment}
-## Scala levels

-Another way to describe the audience for this book involves looking at different levels of software developers.
-In the article at http://www.scala-lang.org/node/8610, Martin Odersky defines the following levels of computer programmers:

-- Level A1: Beginning application programmer
-- Level A2: Intermediate application programmer
-- Level A3: Expert application programmer
-- Level L1: Junior library designer
-- Level L2: Senior library designer
-- Level L3: Expert library designer

-This book is primarily aimed at the application developers in the A1, A2, A3, and L1 categories.
-{:/comment}